CharlesBryanJr/Car_Prices/README.md

 ## Machine Learning and Deep Learning

-* Machine Learning and Deep Learning Advancements: Significant growth in machine learning and deep learning over the past decade, impacting various industries, including automotive.
+* <u>Machine Learning and Deep Learning Advancements:</u> Significant growth in machine learning and deep learning over the past decade, impacting various industries, including automotive.
 * Predictive Pricing Models: Potential to predict car prices using key features like horsepower, make, and others, using machine learning techniques.
 * Optimal Pricing Strategies: Companies can utilize machine learning to determine the ideal price based on factors such as make, horsepower, and mileage, enhancing profitability.
 * Maximizing Profits Through Precise Pricing: Machine learning models enable setting the right price for new cars, ensuring maximum profit for manufacturers.